input-output-hk/marlowe-cardano/marlowe-runtime/doc/deployment.md

 - `--socket-path` for the filesystem path to the Cardano node's socket.
 - `--database-uri` for the location and name of the PostgreSQL database.
 - `--genesis-config-file` for the filesystem path to the genesis file used by the Cardano node.
+- `--shelley-genesis-config-file` for the filesystem path to the shelley genesis file used by the Cardano node.
 - `--genesis-config-file-hash` for the hash of the genesis file.

 A typical invocation of `marlowe-chain-indexer` will be like something along the following lines: